Practice

 How Soon After Getting Divorced Can I Remarry Again?

 Texas requires a 30-day waiting period after the issuance of a divorce decree to remarry.
-Texas Family Code 6.801.
-Texas requires a waiting period since each spouse has the right to appeal the decision within 30 days of its issuance.
-In other words, the purpose of the 30-day waiting period is to ensure the divorce has been finalized before allowing a former spouse to remarry.
-However, the 30-day waiting period can be waived if the judge finds good cause to do so.
+The Texas Family Code 6.801 requires a waiting period since each spouse has the right to appeal the decision within 30 days of its issuance.
+In other words, the 30-day waiting period ensures that the divorce is finalized before allowing a former spouse to remarry.
+However, the judge can waive the 30-day waiting period if he or she finds good cause to do so.
 Texas Family Code 6.802

 It is important to note that remarrying during the 30-day waiting period without a waiver renders the new marriage void.
 Texas Family Code 6.109(a)(1).
-A void marriage is treated as though the marriage never existed and does not require court intervention to invalidate it.
+The law treats a void marriage as though it never existed and does not require court intervention to invalidate it.
 For this reason, it is essential to either wait the 30-day period or receive the waiver to remarry immediately after a divorce.

 The process of finalizing a divorce and remarrying can be complex and requires expert knowledge of the law.
-If you have any questions about remarriage after a divorce, please contact a Kirker Davis attorney.
+If you have any questions about remarriage after a divorce, please contact one of the divorce lawyers in Austin TX from Kirker Davis attorney.

 Chris M. Kirker